StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

   scopeDownStatement: TODO,
 });

-// Use rule managed by a vendor from the AWS Marketplace
+// Use rule group managed by a vendor from the AWS Marketplace
-// Note: You must first subscribe to this rule in the AWS Marketplace export const ruleThirdParty = wafv2.ManagedRuleGroup.ThirdParty({
+// Note: You must first subscribe to this rule group in the AWS Marketplace export const ruleThirdParty = wafv2.ManagedRuleGroup.ThirdParty({
   vendor: 'MarketplaceSeller',
   ruleName: 'ThirdPartyRules',